-This message displays when the pressure in one or more of the vehicle's tires needs to be checked.
+This message displays when the pressure in one or more of the vehicle's tires Is low.
+It also gives the location of the tire.
+The low tire pressure warning light will also comes on.
+See Tire Pressure Light on page 4-62.
 If a tire pressure message appears on the DIC, stop as soon as you can.
 Have the tire pressures checked and set to those shown on the Tire Loading Information label.
-See Tires on page 6-52, Loading the Vehicle on page 5-23, and Inflation - Tire Pressure on page 6-60.
+See Tires on page 6-50, Loading the Vehicle on page 5-23, and Inflation - Tire Pressure on page 6-58.
 The DIC also shows the tire pressure values.
 See DIC Operation and Displays on page 4-70.
-If the tire pressure is low, the low tire pressure warning light comes on.
-See Tire Pressure Light on page 4-62.